9 indoor activities for hyperactive kids

 Variation for tweens: If you have more than one child playing, you can add more balloons to make the game more challenging.

 Your child has probably noticed that some letters reach above the middle space on lined paper, while other stay inside it and some dip below it.
 In this game, you translate the way letters look into body positions.
-For tall letters, you jump up; for medium-size ones, you stand in place; and for ones that drop down, you crouch.
+For tall letters, you jump up.
+For medium-size ones, you stand in place.
+And for letters that drop down, you crouch.
 So for bag, you jump up for b, stand still for a, and crouch for g.

 To start playing, write down a list of words.
 Then take turns choosing one and acting it out to see if the other person can guess what it is.

-With five to 10 empty plastic water bottles and a soccer ball (or another ball about the same size), you can create a home bowling alley in your hallway.
+With five to 10 empty plastic water bottles and a soccer ball (or another ball about the same size), you can create a home bowling alley.
 Use tape to mark where each bottle should go.
-And if you can, pour a little sugar, salt, sand, or even unused kitty litter into each bottle so they don’t tip over too easily.
+And if you can, pour a couple inches of water or sand into each bottle so they don’t tip over too easily.

 Variation for tweens: Your child might enjoy “glow bowling” in the dark!
 Just add a glow stick to each bottle and turn the lights out.

-When it’s too cold outside to have a real snowball fight, have one inside instead.
+When it’s too cold, hot, rainy, or dark to have a real snowball fight, have one inside instead.
 And don’t worry about having to clean up melted snow or broken lamps — you can use Nerf balls, balled-up (clean) socks, or even crumpled-up paper for your snowballs.

 Designate a safe space and decide which pieces of furniture are OK to hide behind.
 You can even use cardboard boxes to make forts.
 Then have at it!
 One note of caution: You may want to consider setting a time limit to help keep your preschooler or grade-schooler from getting overexcited!